DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 There is therefore a strict causal relationship between the preceding situation and the ensuing action.

-## The temporal structure of action
+## The Temporal Structure of Action

 Determinism can take various forms: physical (such as Laplacian determinism, which holds that if we knew all the physical variables in